MenuDocs/Mandroc/README.md

 Mandroc wouldn't be up 24/7 without the help from our partner [Oxide Hosting](https://oxide.host "the official oxide site") with their reliable, fast and powerful hosting services.

 This bot is strictly open-source so that members can assist with making Mandroc the best it can be.
-The aim of this open-source project is to enable the assistance of the 1000+ members in the MenuDocs guild.
+The aim of this open-source project is to enable the assistance of the members within the MenuDocs guild.
 Any member is welcome to send through their own pull requests with improved code.
 _Anybody that contributes to the bot will be shown in the contributors section below with their twitter or relevant social linked._

 - We will not provide support for the self-hosting of this code.